-In FY23, the Agency had one finding of discrimination alleging harassment on the basis of disability.
-The Final Agency Decision ordered the Agency to search for a vacant, funded position for Complainant, a supplemental investigation and decision to pay damages, training for the responsible managers, and the posting of a notice.
+In FY24, the Agency had one finding of discrimination alleging harassment on the basis of disability.
+The Final Agency Decision ordered the Agency to search for a vacant, funded position for Complainant, conduct a supplemental investigation to determine and pay damages, train the responsible managers, and post a notice.